Loratadine chewable tabletsPronunciation

 - Loratadine chewable tablets should not be used in CHILDREN younger than 2 years old without checking with the child's doctor; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using loratadine chewable tablets while you are pregnant.
-Loratadine chewable tablets is found in breast milk.
+Loratadine chewable tablets are found in breast milk.
 If you are or will be breast-feeding while you use loratadine chewable tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of loratadine chewable tablets: